M EE R5

 • Provide numerals that children can pick up and use within all aspects of their play.

-• Provide resources indoors and outside for children to explore and talk about higher numbers.
+• Provide collections of things to count indoors and outside for children to explore and talk about higher numbers.

 • Model using objects to illustrate counting songs, rhymes and number stories, sometimes using pictures and numerals, to enable children to use those resources independently.

-• Provide a variety of mathematical picture books and share them as part of “warm and cuddly” maths times.
+• Provide a variety of mathematical picture books and share them frequently in informal opportunities with children

 Cardinality